Antoine67/CloudSaaS/api/README.md

 # REST Api
-### Réalisé avec NodeJS/Typescript et conteneurisation via Docker/Nginx
+### Made with NodeJS/Typescript and containerization with Docker/Nginx

 ### Installation :